ccao-data/model-sales-val/design_discussion.md

 Defining terms:
 - In the rest of this document `geography` will refer to this second-level `geography` key below which is *all data required to run flagging over all of the statistical groupings necessary to create groups*.
-- `Statistical grouping columns` will refer to the column by which the statistical groups are divided up (township or groups of nbhds).
+- `Statistical grouping columns` will refer to the column by which the statistical groups are divided up (township/groups of nbhds/bins/rolling window).

 ```yaml
 stat_groups_map: